-We do not foresee any disadvantages or risks to you in taking part in this study.
-However, you are being asked to give some of your time for taking part.
-Your care and treatment will remain the same whether or not you decide to take part.
+We do not foresee any disadvantages or risks to the patient in taking part in this study.
+However, they are being asked to give some of their time for taking part.
+The patient's care and treatment will remain the same whether or not they take part in the study.